UPPMAX/R-python-julia-matlab-HPC/docs/matlab/introMatlab.rst

 If you have a Mathworks account that is less than 2 years old, you can take advantage of Mathworks' free MATLAB self-paced online training courses at <https://matlabacademy.mathworks.com/?page=1&fq=all-matlab&sort=featured&s_tid=ln_acad_learn_oc>_.
 At any academic institution with a campus-wide license, students can use their university email addresses to create a free account to access these resources.

+There is also the Mondays with Matlab lecture series every September, which along with other events gets posted here: <https://se.mathworks.com/company/events.html>_.

 Second level
 ::::::::::::